 I have no idea what the weather was like bright and early on Tuesday morning, because I slept until eleven AM.
 I finally dragged myself out of bed and got me into the shower, and subsequently spent the entire day on the couch, as I related in my previous post.
 When Nicole got home, we had an approximation of Pad Thai made by Taylor (and it was very good, I might add), and then induldged in lazing around on the couch and going on a calling spree.
 You see, Nicole and Taylor had procured 5 tickets for the Keane concert, because Taylor’s cousins were going to come with them.
 The first four they bought through Ticketmaster at the face value, but they had to get mine through a ticket broker for about twice what it sold for originally (a bit more than that with shipping and fees).
 But now the cousins couldn’t come, so they had two tickets to a sold-out show on their hands.
 They called people– even people who are still in Salt Lake, who might be able to come down on short notice– and I tried to think of people to call, and even tried to get in touch with Kate, who I knew liked Keane and was considerably closer than Salt Lake, although still pretty far away, since she’s in the San Fransisco area.
 But no one wanted or was able to come on such short notice, so they finally decided to attempt to sell the tickets on eBay.
 The internet still wasn’t working, of course, so that’s when we headed to the coffee shop.
 I uploaded my posts of yesterday and checked e-mail, etc., while they tried calling a few more people, but no dice.
 So they put one of the tickets on eBay (they couldn’t find my extra ticket right away, so in case they couldn’t find it they wanted to make sure I could use one of the others), and we went to Cold Stone for some ice cream.
 Which was yummy.
 And that, in a nutshell, was Tuesday.

 I woke up relatively early on Wednesday morning, managed to get internet access for a few hours before it went down (hmm, I’m beginning to notice a pattern here. . .), and ended up playing a few rounds of Super Monkey Ball party games with Rosie while Taylor tried to find my Keane ticket– apparently someone wanted to buy the one Nicole had put on eBay, and would buy the second one if it was available, so Taylor consequently searched.
 He did manage to find it, and the other two tickets were paid for and picked up from Nicole at her work.
 They were able to recoup the extra money they’d paid for my ticket and even have a little towards their own, so it was a good deal.
 After the ticket was found, Taylor, Rosie and I went to the Royal Panda for some Chinese for lunch, then came back to the house to arrange babysitting for Rosie.
 At about 4:30 we dropped Rosie off at Taylor’s parents house, and then went to Nicole’s work to pick her up.
 We stopped at Wal-Mart and Best Buy to get the new Keane album, had dinner at Tops, a burger joint that was very good, and then headed down to Hollywood for the concert, which was at the Henry Fonda Theatre.
 Hollywood Boulevard is a lot trashier than you’d think.
-Once you get past the El Capitan (which I definitely still want to try to go to, dad) and Graumann’s Chinese Theater, it’s mostly lingerie shops. :P Anyway, we paid to park at a lot across the street from the theatre, and got in line to enter.
+Once you get past the El Capitan (which I definitely still want to try to go to, dad) and Graumann’s Chinese Theater, it’s mostly lingerie shops.
+Anyway, we paid to park at a lot across the street from the theatre, and got in line to enter.
 The tickets said the doors opened at 8:00, and we arrived about 7:30, so we were prepared for a bit of a wait.
 It wasn’t too bad, though, and there were some people from the Coca-Cola company giving away free cans of the new Tab Energy drink (which I think is so funny, but whatever), which tasted good on the first couple of sips– kind of watermelon-y– but then got progressively worse as you drank.
 It did pass the time, however, and after some security screenings, they let us into the theatre.

 The Henry Fonda has been set up specifically for concerts of this type, so the main floor had no seats.
 If you wanted to sit, you could do so in the balcony, but we decided that being 10 feet away from the band (we were about 6 or so rows of standing-people back) was worth the sacrifice of standing.
 Well, the doors had indeed opened at 8:00, but we had to endure 45 minutes of loud not-particularly-to-my-taste music before we even got to the opening act, which was a guy called Kid Beyond from San Fransisco.
 He was a one-man-band, with lots of vocal percussion and looping and stuff like that, which I must admit was pretty cool, but his musical style– very hip-hop and heavy– was not at all to my, or most of the audience’s, taste.
 After 45 minutes of loud vocal percussion, he finally finished up.
 We eagerly watched the roadies setting up for Keane, but they didn’t appear on stage until 10.
 My feet were hurting pretty bad by then, I’d been sweating for at least 45 minutes, and my ears were already ringing (note to self: next concert, bring ear plugs), and I and the rest of the crowd were impatient to actually hear the band we’d been waiting for.